caravelo/beercruit/Slots/README.md

 ## 1. Find an open slot
-Search through the folders an open slot.
+:mag: Search through the folders an open slot.
 ## 2. Complete your application
-Once you’ve found an open meetup that suits you well, just create a file with the following information:
+:memo: Once you’ve found an open meetup that suits you well, just create a file with the following information:

 ```
 -------[ Contact Details ]-------